 The most suitable starting point is Purchena, where the king of the Moors rebelled against the corana of Castile, Abén Humeya, established in 1569 the Morisco Games in order to encourage their supporters in their struggle against Christians and reaffirm the Arab culture Andalusian In the inaugural speech proclaimed: “True to the traditions of my lineage and wanting to completely restore the customs of our elders, to celebrate this great moment in the Valley of Almanzora, Valley of Victory, I come to summon here, in Purchena, some games in the style of ancient Olympia. ” In the surroundings of Purchena and Tíjola took place the main battles of the Moorish host against the Christian, led by Don Juan de Austria, brother of the Emperor Felipe II.
 One of the consequences of that war was the destruction of a large part of the alcazabas, watch towers and other Moorish constructions.

-From the Autovía del Mediterráneo, taking the detour from the A-334, you arrive at Purchena.
+From the highway, taking the detour from the A-334, you arrive at Purchena.
 In this locality the Moorish Games of Abén Humeya are celebrated in the month of August, recovered from 1993.
 Together with the athletic tests, consisting of traditional sports of the Nasrid culture, musical, gastronomic meetings, conferences and a wide range of events are celebrated. cultural events that have people from both shores of the Mediterranean as protagonists.

-From Purchena you take the road that goes up the river to get to Tíjola, another city of capital importance in the Moorish history.
+From Purchena you can take the road that goes up the river to get to Tíjola, another city so important in the Moorish history.
 In the conquest of the castle, it fought valiantly, using artillery from which the impacts caused to almost destroy this fortification are still preserved.
 There is historical documentation and letters from John of Austria to his brother Philip II relating the fragility of that struggle.
 You can climb from the Hermitage of Salvador to the upper part of La Cerrá, where Tíjola la Vieja was located, the walled area that offered protection to the ancient Moorish inhabitants.